fabsenet/blog_en/source/_posts/2015/06-18-installing-windows-10-iot-core-using-a-hyper-v-windows-10-machine.md

   - Raspberry PI 2
 date: 2015-06-18T19:45:33.000Z
 author: Fabian Wetzel
+subtitle: So I finally came around to play with my raspberry pi 2 a little bit and my first objective was to install Windows 10 IoT core on it
 ---

 So I finally came around to play with my raspberry pi 2 a little bit and my first objective was to install Windows 10 IoT core on it.
 The full [getting started tutorial](https://ms-iot.github.io/content/en-US/win10/SetupRPI.htm) has all the needed steps written.